 Interest can be calculated on the total outstanding debt once they have exceeded their due date.
 The rate of interest imposed is that as determined by the Council as prescribed in the Annual Budget and in accordance with section 6.13 of the Act.
-The decision to write-off interest on debts is as per sub-delegation 1.2.21 Defer, Grant Discounts, Waive or Write Off Debts provided by the CEO at the discretion of the DCS.
+The decision to write-off interest on debts is as per Delegation 1.2.21 Defer, Grant Discounts, Waive or Write Off Debts provided to the CEO and sub-delegated to the DCS.